Dell OptiPlex 7050 SFF vs. HP ProDesk 400 G4 SFF

 The two models have the same generation of Intel processors.
 We think that the 7 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 The Dell OptiPlex 7050 SFF has 4 RAM slots while the HP ProDesk 400 G4 SFF has only 2 slot(s).
-Of course this is not something to worry about.
-Just make sure you take it into consideration when planning how much RAM will your system be using.
+This is not something to worry about.
+Just make sure you take it into consideration when planning how much RAM you are going to use.

 None of the desktops has an advantage when it comes to the speed of the RAM being used.
 Both models support RAM speeds of up to 2400.
 In addition, you will be able to install the same amount of RAM in both models, and most probably 64 GB of RAM will be enough for most people.
 However, if you will be needing more RAM, make sure to check other desktop models too.